 This operates on your most recently backgrounded process (indicated by the

 jobs command’s output).
 It immediately suspends the process and puts it into the foreground.
 To specify a different job, use its job number:

 Once a job is in the foreground, you can kill it with

 Whether a process is in the background or in the foreground, it is rather tightly tied with the terminal instance that started it.
 When a terminal closes, it typically sends a SIGHUP signal to all of the processes (foreground, background, or stopped) that are tied to the terminal.
 This signals for the processes to terminate because their controlling terminal will shortly be unavailable.
-What if you want to close a terminal but keep the background processes running?

 If you know when starting the process that you will want to close the terminal before the process completes, you can start it using the